(Masters student in Philosophy, Science and Religion| Musician)

 Natan Bossoh is a musician by profession with a 1st class honours degree in Music Performance from Middlesex University after gaining a two-year scholarship, plus student of the year award from the Higher Diploma course.

 In his last year of university, Nathan became increasingly interested in general science and philosophy which in turn led to the discovery of apologetics (giving a positive defence of Christianity using evidence).
 Since then he has become a student of apologetics, philosophy and history, aiming to increase his knowledge in areas such as the historic, scientific and philosophical defence of theism and scripture.
 Currently Nathan is studying for his Masters degree in Philosophy, Science and Religion at the University of Edinburgh.
-He is also in the process of completing applications for PhD studies in the area of History of Science and Religion.
-His (proposed) PhD thesis will focus on the events in Victorian Britain (19th century) regarding the decline of theism and the rise of Darwinian evolution in science, specifically through the life of a Christian, philosopher and politician named George Douglas Campbell who lived throughout 19th century.
+He has also been accepted onto a PhD position at UCL starting September 2018 pursuing studies in the History and Philosophy of Science.
+His PhD thesis will focus on the events in Victorian Britain (i.e. the 19th century) regarding the decline of theism and the rise of Darwinian evolution in science, specifically through the life of a Christian, philosopher and politician named George Douglas Campbell who lived throughout 19th century.

 Nathan has been involved presentations regarding Creation Science and Evolution, The Genesis Three Attack, and the big question of if God is Good, why is there Evil?
 He is also a Food Bank volunteer in the Elim Mitcham Church, and part of the youth leadership team within the Church.